-The workshops are open to conference delegates and non-delegates and there is something for everyone.
+The workshops and breakfast sessions are open to conference delegates and non-delegates and there is something for everyone.
 Take a closer look.

 The conference theme is “Shifting priorities: balancing acute and primary care services".